-- b.
-Site Map: The site map must be drawn to an identified scale that indicates the relative distances between significant structures and drainage systems.
-It must provide identifiers (names) of significant features and be of sufficient size and detail to identify the following: - i) The stormwater drainage and discharge structures; - ii) An outline of the stormwater drainage areas for each stormwater discharge point (including discharges to ground water); - iii) Paved areas and buildings; - iv) Areas of pollutant contact (actual or potential); - v) Surface water locations (including wetlands and drainage ditches); and - vi) Lands and waters adjacent to the site must also be depicted where helpful in identifying discharge points or drainage routes. - c.
-Industrial Activities: The inventory of industrial activities must identify all areas associated with industrial activities which have been or may potentially be sources of significant amounts of pollutants, including the following: - i) Loading and unloading of dry bulk materials or liquids. - ii) Outdoor storage of materials or products. - iii) Outdoor work and repair areas, including any do-it-yourself areas. - iv) Dust- or particulate-generating processes. - v) Roofs or other surfaces exposed to air emissions from an enclosed vessel repair or a process area. - vi) On-site waste treatment, storage, or disposal. - vii) Vehicle and vessel fueling, maintenance, and/or cleaning (includes washing). - viii) Roofs or other surfaces composed of materials that may be mobilized by stormwater (e.g., galvanized or copper roofs). - d.
-Inventory of Materials: The inventory of materials must list all the types of materials handled at the site that potentially may be exposed to precipitation or runoff and could result in stormwater pollution of a significant amount.
-The inventory must include a short narrative for each material describing the potential of the pollutant to be present in stormwater discharges.
-The Permittee must update this narrative when data become available to verify the presence or absence of these pollutants.
-The inventory must include a narrative description of any potential sources of pollutants of a significant amount from past activities;

-significant materials that were previously handled, treated, stored, or disposed of in a manner to allow ongoing exposure to stormwater.
-The inventory must include the method and location of any on-site storage or disposal; and a list of significant spills and significant leaks of toxic or hazardous pollutants.
+- xi.
+Locations of stormwater inlets and outfalls with a unique identification number for each sampling point and discharge point, indicating any that are identified as substantially identical, and identify, by name, any other party other than the Permittee that owns any stormwater drainage or discharge structures. - c.
+Industrial Activities: The inventory of industrial activities must identify all areas associated with industrial activities which have been or may potentially be sources of significant amounts of pollutants, including the following: - i.
+Loading and unloading of dry bulk materials or liquids. - ii.
+Outdoor storage or staging of materials or products. - iii.
+Outdoor work and repair areas, including any do-it-yourself areas. - iv.
+Dust- or particulate-generating processes. - v.
+Roofs or other surfaces exposed to air emissions from an enclosed vessel repair or a process area. - vi.
+On-site waste treatment, storage, or disposal. - vii.
+Vehicle and vessel fueling, maintenance, and/or cleaning (includes washing). - viii.
+Roofs or other surfaces composed of materials that may be mobilized by stormwater (e.g., galvanized or copper roofs). - d.
+Inventory of Materials: The inventory of materials must include the following: - i.
+A list of all the types of materials handled at the site that potentially may be exposed to precipitation or runoff and could result in stormwater pollution of a significant amount. - ii.
+A short narrative for each material describing the potential of the pollutant to be present in stormwater discharges. - iii.
+A narrative description of any potential sources of pollutants of a significant amount from past activities; significant materials that were previously handled, treated, stored, or disposed of in a manner to allow ongoing exposure to stormwater.
+The Permittee must update this narrative when data become available to verify the presence or absence of these pollutants. - iv.
+The method and location of any on-site storage or disposal; and a list of significant spills and significant leaks of toxic or hazardous pollutants. - e.

-e.
 Non-Stormwater Miscellaneous Discharges, identified in Condition S5 (Non-Stormwater Miscellaneous Discharges): These discharges must be specified as to volume, frequency of discharge, expected duration of discharge, and BMPs to assure they are uncontaminated.
 Visual monitoring must be included in the plan described in Condition S8.B.2 (Monitoring Plan).
 Sampling and analysis of these discharges is required when directed to do so by an order from an Ecology inspector.

-2. Monitoring Plan:
+2. Monitoring Plan

 The SWPPP must include a monitoring plan.
-The plan must identify all the points of discharge of pressure-wash wastewater, process wastewater, and stormwater runoff to the sanitary sewer, to surface water, to an infiltration basin or trench, and to a storm drain system, if any.
-If there is more than one point where stormwater runoff discharges, then the plan must include a discussion of how the Permittee has determined which point(s) of discharge are to be monitored and which substantially identical discharge point(s) will not be monitored.
+The plan must identify all the points of discharge of pressure-wash wastewater, process wastewater, and stormwater runoff to the sanitary sewer, to surface water, to an infiltration basin or trench, or to a storm drain system.
+If there is more than one point where stormwater runoff discharges, then the plan must include a discussion of how the

+Permittee has determined which point(s) of discharge are to be monitored and which substantially identical discharge point(s) will not be monitored.